How to exercise with a physical disability

 Low-intensity interval training (LIIT) is also a viable option, particularly for those days where your body may need to take it a little easier or for those just starting out.
 LIIT workouts consist of periods of exercise and periods of rest, but the impact during exercises is significantly reduced.
 In essence, it's HIIT but with no jumping or running.

-In fact, if done correctly, LIIT can be just as effective as HIIT for fat loss.
+In fact, if done correctly, LIIT can be just as effective as HIIT for weight loss.

 Whatever the intensity, there's no point charging into a bunch of different workouts that you've never tried before, only to end up discouraged or injured.
 Try out some different things and see what works best for you.